Mrxiangli/HopTrack/README.md

 ```

 The generated video_result.txt is mot compatible, can be directly submitted to the test server through the [MOT challenge](https://motchallenge.net/instructions/) website.

+Here, we oncluded an automated test script autotest_mot16.sh, which will run through all sequnce in a specificed input directory.(see the code for usage)

 ### Power, Energy and Memory test